Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 ## Cookies

-This documentation website blog.panoptikum.io uses no cookies
+This documentation website blog.panoptikum.social uses no cookies

 Panoptikum uses a cookie to identify your session.
 It is called `_pan_key` and signed to be prevented from tampering.
 It contains the session, mostly a CSRF token and your `user_id`, in case you are